-“Where can I find qualified applicants with disabilities?”
+“Where can I find job candidates with disabilities?”

 Many employers tell us that one of the greatest barriers they face in hiring people with disabilities, including veterans with disabilities, is that they have trouble finding qualified candidates.
 That’s where effective outreach and recruitment strategies come in.

-Building relationships with disability and workforce development service providers, such as state vocational rehabilitation agencies, American Job Centers, Centers for Independent Living (CILs) and other community-based organizations, is key in helping you find candidates.
-These service providers can connect businesses with job seekers with disabilities directly or provide access to candidate databases.
-Since they have a strong local focus, they can also assist in identifying and training individuals for specific workforce needs.
+Working with state and local service providers, such as vocational rehabilitation agencies, American Job Centers, Centers for Independent Living (CILs) and other community-based organizations, is key to helping you find qualified candidates with disabilities.

 Maintained by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), this directory provides a list of organizations that can assist with training, recruiting and hiring people with disabilities and veterans.